gyrostable/dynamic-rateprovider/README.md

 ### Balancer V3 Variant

 For the Balancer V3 variant, it must be ensured that the pool does not take protocol fees on yield (since this would imply protocol fees for upwards updates, but not for downwards updates, which is likely undesired).
+Specifically, yield fees need to be _disabled_ for the assets in the pool's config that is passed on pool deployment.
+The `UpdatableRateProviderBalV3` checks this in `setPool()`.
 Nothing else needs to be done.

 ### Deployment in Practice